-Rogers Place and its related infrastructure boast 1,110,900 square feet of space, the largest true high-definition scoreboard in the NHL, and expansive concourses with natural light.
+Rogers Place and its related infrastructure boast 1.1 million square feet of space, the largest true high-definition scoreboard in the NHL, and expansive concourses with natural light.
 Rogers Place anchors a major revitalization of Edmonton’s downtown and has spurred $5 billion in private and public developments, including ICE District, which will be Canada’s largest sports and entertainment area.
-The project scope included construction of Ford Hall, the Downtown Community Arena, LRT connection, and pedestrian pedway.
+The project scope included construction of Ford Hall, the Downtown Community Arena, LRT connection and pedestrian pedway.

-Rogers Place was built to LEED® Silver standards and is the first Canadian LEED® Silver NHL facility.
-Measures incorporated to obtain the LEED credits include having one ice plant for both rinks, 12 electric car charging stations, and 14 percent reduced energy consumption from motion-activated LED lights.
-Also contributing to LEED credits are that fact that 30 percent of materials used in construction were from recycled (or contained recycled) content, low-flush toilets and efficient fixtures have resulted in 37 percent less water use, 83 percent of wood products used in construction were from certified sources, and 89 percent of construction debris was diverted from landfills.
-Rogers Place also qualified for LEED points based on its location in Edmonton’s downtown core, a location that increases density, encourages walkability, reduces infrastructure needs, and optimizes the use of the city’s public transit system.
+Rogers Place is the first Canadian LEED® Silver certified NHL facility.
+Measures incorporated to obtain the LEED® credits include having one ice plant for both rinks, 12 electric car charging stations and 14% reduced energy consumption from motion-activated LED lights.
+Approximately 30% of materials used in construction were from recycled (or contained recycled) content, low-flush toilets and efficient fixtures have resulted in 37% less water use, 83% of wood products used in construction were from certified sources and 89% of construction debris was diverted from landfills.
+Rogers Place also qualified for LEED points based on its location in Edmonton’s downtown core, a location that increases density, encourages walkability, reduces infrastructure needs and optimizes the use of the city’s public transit system.

 Rogers Place is a transformative, world-class entertainment venue that outmatches all other facilities of its kind.
 From the start of construction, it was imperative the building be ready for the start of the 2016/17 NHL and WHL hockey seasons.
-The project team met this goal by delivering the 1.1-million-square-foot facility in 30 months, on time and on budget, with every worker returning home safe at the end of every day.
+The project team met this goal by delivering the 1.1-million-square-foot facility in 30 months with every worker returning home safe at the end of every day.